Intel Lunar Lake (Core Ultra 200V): How Intel Finally Beat ARM at Power Efficiency

 For years, a fundamental compromise plagued the laptop market: if you wanted a Windows laptop with raw x86 application compatibility, you had to accept mediocre battery life.
 If you wanted day-long battery life, you had to switch to Apple Silicon or deal with the software compatibility hurdles of ARM on Windows.
 In 2026, Intel has shattered this paradigm with Lunar Lake (Core Ultra 200V), proving that x86 architecture can be just as efficient as ARM.

 By completely redesigning the silicon layout and partnering with TSMC to leverage their cutting-edge N3B process node, Intel has achieved the holy grail of modern PC engineering: a thin-and-light laptop processor that runs cool, performs exceptionally well, and delivers over 20 hours of real-world battery life on a single charge.
+This marks a massive milestone for Windows users who need long-lasting power without sacrificing compatibility with legacy corporate applications, developer toolchains, or gaming libraries.

 Memory on Package: Borrowing Apple's Secret Weapon